HerculesCE/d-o/README.md

-# DOE SASS Foundation Site
+# DOEO SASS Foundation Site

-This is the responsive frontend design for the DOE website.
+This is the responsive frontend design for the DOEO website.

 ## Content